Virtual plane-wave imaging via Marchenko redatuming: Numerical Examples

 \subsection{Focusing performances}

-We illustrate the potential of the iterative solutions algorithm for areal sources responses with a Finite Difference example (\cite{thorbecke2017implementation}) from a 2D inhomogeneous subsurface model (Figure \ref{true_model}).
+We illustrate the potential of the iterative solutions algorithm for areal-sources-responses with Finite Difference examples (\cite{thorbecke2017implementation}).
+We consider the 2D inhomogeneous subsurface model in Figure \ref{true_model}.

-First we assess the focusing performances of the solution of (\ref{MarchenkoSolution}) when a separation operator $\Theta_F$ and an initial focusing function $\textbf{F}_{\textbf{1d}}^\textbf{+}$ associated with the first arrival of $\int_{{\Lambda_f}} d^2 \textbf{x} g(\textbf{x}, z_F;t,\textbf{x}', z_A;0 )$) are used.
+First we assess the focusing performances of the solution of (\ref{MarchenkoSolution}) when a separation operator $\Theta_F$ and an initial focusing function $\textbf{F}_{\textbf{1d}}^\textbf{+}$ associated with the first arrival of $\int_{{\Lambda_f}} d^2 \textbf{x} g^+(\textbf{x}, z_f;t,\textbf{x}', z_a;0 )$) are used.

-We consider two different depth levels (Lines '1' and '2' in Figure \ref{true_model}).
-We then solve equation (\ref{PMarchenkoSolution}) for initial focusing functions $\mbox{\textbf{F}}_{\mbox{\textbf{1d; L1, L2}}}^{\mbox{\textbf{+}}}$ related to the depth levels of Lines '1' and '2', respectively.
-We compute these direct components using the smooth models in Figure \ref{true_model}(c) and (d).
-We then inject the retrieved downgoing focusing functions $\mbox{\textbf{F}}_{\mbox{\textbf{1; L1, L2}}}^{\mbox{\textbf{+}}}$ into the corresponding truncated media, and record their response along Lines '1' and '2', respectively.
-Note that each truncated medium contains all of the sharp interfaces of the models in Figures \ref{true_model}(a) up to the focal planes.
+We consider two arbitrarily chosen different depth levels (Lines '1' and '2' in Figure \ref{true_model}).
+We then solve equation (\ref{PMarchenkoSolution}) for initial focusing functions $\textbf{F}_{\textbf{1d}}^\textbf{+}$ related to the depth levels of Lines '1' and '2', respectively, computing these direct components using the smooth models in Figure \ref{true_model}(c) and (d).
+The resulting up- and down-going focusing functions are shown in Figure \ref{Focusing_Examples}.
+We then inject the retrieved downgoing focusing functions $\textbf{F}_{\textbf{1}}^\textbf{+}$ (Figures \ref{Focusing_Examples}(a) and (c)) into the corresponding truncated media, and record their response along Lines '1' and '2', respectively.

 Figure \ref{Plane_Focusing} shows that for both cases the focusing is very good, with only small amplitude artefacts contaminating the wavefield along the focal plane (red arrows in Figure \ref{Plane_Focusing}).
-Note that Line '1' crosses an interface, and therefore represents a particularly challenging problem due to the intrinsic limitations of Marchenko method at interfaces.
-The overall focusing performances are comparable to those of the standard Marchenko method, shown in Figure \ref{Point_Focusing} for selected points ((a)-(d) in Figure \ref{true_model}), where small artefacts are also seen to contaminate the focusing (red arrows in Figure \ref{Point_Focusing}).
-Note that erroneous smooth models were used to initiate the focusing process, and that perfect focus cannot be expected.\\
+Note that Line '1' crosses an interface, and therefore represents a particularly challenging problem due to the intrinsic limitations of the Marchenko method at interfaces, where the validity of the separation operator can be violated (\cite{Vasconcelos2014}).
+The overall focusing performances are comparable to those of the standard Marchenko method, shown in Figure (\ref{Point_Focusing}) for representative points located close to or far-away from interfaces ((a)-(d) in Figure \ref{true_model}), where artefacts (partially due to the finite acquisition aperture) are also seen to contaminate the focusing (red arrows in Figure \ref{Point_Focusing}).
+Note that smooth models (see Figure \ref{true_model}(c) and (d)) were used to initiate the focusing process, and that perfect foci cannot be expected.\\